mattja/distob/README.rst

 TODO
 ----

--  Blocking/non-blocking proxy methods

 -  Allow assignment to slices of remote arrays

 -  Implement caching of remote array slice operations

 -  Auto-creation of proxy classes at runtime (depends uqfoundation/dill#58)

--  Instead of caching all methods, allow specifying which ones.

 -  For ufunc execution, still need to implement ``reduce``, ``accumulate``, ``reduceat``, ``outer``, ``at`` methods.